THIRU-PY/HANGMAN/README.md

 # HANGMAN
-jUST A GAME
+jUST A GAME<br/>
-DONE THIS FROM UDEMY
+-This program is based on if else statements<br/>
+-made with simple python progam(biginner level)